ml-master/TieFake/README.md

 # Start

-To run the code in this repo, you need to have `Python>=3.9.6`, `PyTorch>=1.9.0` Other dependencies can be installed using the following commands:
+To run the code in this repo, you need to have `Python>=3.9.6`, `PyTorch>=1.9.0`

+Other dependencies can be installed using the following commands:
-use `pip install -r requirements.txt` to download datasets
+`pip install -r requirements.txt`

 The organization of the data folder is as follows：
 ```